LayrTeam/Engineering-Career-Framework/README.md

 ## Systems
 For our purposes, the definition of a system, is -

-_"A combination of people, technologies, and processes that produce artifacts used as inputs to high-value technology enabled experiences for our customers"_
+_"A combination of people, technologies, and processes that produce artifacts used to create technology enabled experiences for our customers"_

-Different companies use different systems depending on the technology under development.
-The Layr Engineering team determine that the following systems are necessary to deliver for our customers, users, and stakeholders -
+Different companies combine different systems (e.g., combinations of people. technologies, and processes) to create the experiences that will bring the most value to their customers.
+The Layr Engineering team determined that the following systems are necessary to deliver for our customers, users, and stakeholders -
 * Software
   * Application & Infrastructure code
   * Build processes